Submissions due by December 1, 2023 –

 Oral Presentation Limitations:

-Individuals may give only one oral (talk) presentation.
-When inviting your speakers, confirm they have not already been invited to speak in another symposium, workshop or roundtable.
-If someone is listed as a speaker on more than one (1) proposal, a replacement speaker will be requested prior to committee review.
+Individuals are allowed only one (talk) oral presentation (including Roundtable panelist), but may be the organizer, chair, introducer and/or discussant on a second proposal.
+If someone is listed as a speaker on more than one (1) proposal, a replacement speaker will be requested prior to Program Committee review.

 Industry Sponsorship - prohibited: